-• Remove a spurious reference to rseed in § 4.16 'In-band secret distribution (Sprout)' on p.
-49. There were no changes for Sprout in [ZIP-212].
+• Remove a spurious reference to rseed in §4.16 'In-band secret distribution (Sprout)' on p.
+50. There were no changes for Sprout in [ZIP-212].

-- · Correct l to $l\star$ in two places in § 5.4.1.3 'MerkleCRH^{Sapling} Hash Function' on p.
-59. - Correct an erroneous statement in § 3.4 'Transactions and Treestates' on p.
+- Add a clarification in §7.1.2 'Transaction Consensus Rules' on p.
+91 that after Heartwood and before Canopy activation, Sapling outputs of a coinbase transaction MUST have note plaintext lead byte equal to 0x01.
+This was implied by the existing rule that such outputs MUST decrypt successfully with an all-zero outgoing viewing key. - · Correct l to $l\star$ in two places in § 5.4.1.3 'MerkleCRH 'MerkleCRH Hash Function' on p.
+60. - Correct an erroneous statement in § 3.4 'Transactions and Treestates' on p.
 16 that claimed transaction IDs are not part of the consensus protocol.

 - · Describe transaction IDs in § 3.4 'Transactions and Treestates' on p.
 16. - · Add a section §7.1.1 'Transaction Identifiers' on p.
-89 on how to compute transaction IDs. - Split the transaction-related consensus rules into their own subsection §7.1.2 'Transaction Consensus Rules' on p.
-89, for more precise cross-referencing.
+91 on how to compute transaction IDs. - Split the transaction-related consensus rules into their own subsection §7.1.2 'Transaction Consensus Rules' on p.
+91, for more precise cross-referencing.